wlg1/wlg1.github.io/index.md

 These experiments are housed in a Github repo with Colab notebooks that walk a reader through how the experiments were conducted.
 An example of a notebook demonstrating simple experiments is given below:

-<a href="https://colab.research.google.com/drive/12hQolN9TLXsakkG96nYUgU30_6YL74bf#scrollTo=IAJjuRTDBnOr">Tutorial 0: Compare Neuron Activations</a>
+<a href="https://colab.research.google.com/drive/12hQolN9TLXsakkG96nYUgU30_6YL74bf#scrollTo=IAJjuRTDBnOr">TUTORIAL 0: Compare Neuron Activations Between Pairs of Images.ipynb</a>

 [image of face and face w/o mouth, showing toy circuits of each and what differs]